sacdallago/biotrainer/docs/config_file_options.md

 After evaluating the test set, *biotrainer* automatically does a bootstrapping evaluation (default iterations: 30) on the test set.
 This provides a mean and error confidence interval (`confidence_level = 0.05`) for each test set metric.
 The samples are drawn from the full test set with replacement.
-You can define a different number of iterations in the config file, or disable it by setting the parameter to 0:
+You can define a different number of iterations in the config file, or disable it by setting the parameter to `0`:

 ```yaml
 bootstrapping_iterations: 55  # Default: 30, Disable: 0
 ```
+*Note that even for `0` iterations, sanity checks will still use bootstrapping with a default of 30 iterations.*

 *Biotrainer* automatically performs sanity checks on your test results.
 The checks are handled by the `validations` module.
 For example, a warning will be logged if the model predicts only one unique value for every